Seedrs and Crowdcube go head to head

-Today, a report from Beauhurst named Seedrs (founders pictured left) and Crowdcube as the most active investors in the country respectively, following an analysis of investments into non-listed UK companies.
+A report from Beauhurst has named Seedrs (founders pictured left) and Crowdcube as the most active investors in the country respectively, following an analysis of investments into non-listed UK companies.

 The report, entitled The Deal, found that Seedrs and Crowdcube enabled more transactions than any other UK investors between January and December 2016, with Seedrs facilitating 134 deals and Crowdcube facilitating 124 in this time, making the two platforms responsible for 86% of all crowdfunding activity and 21% of equity investments.